YungRaj/XPS-13-9350-OS-X/README.md

 7. AppleHDADisabler.kext - optional
 8. VoodooHDA.kext - optional
 9. patched AppleHDA.kext - optional (choose)
-10. HackrNVMeFamily (see section NVMe)
+10. Patched IONVMeFamily or HackrNVMeFamily/IONVMeFamilyBorg.kext (see section NVMe)

 # NVMe
 NVMe hardware only works in OS X for Apple SSDs.
 For those who do not have an Apple SSD, you have been granted a huge gift from the OSX86 community.
 NVMe now works on most NVMe compliant hardware with patches provided by PikeRAlpha and a neat script to perform the correct patches by RehabMan.
 See https://github.com/RehabMan/patch-nvme <br />
 The resulting HackrNVMeFamily kext that is created with patch-nvme can be installed alongside IONVMeFamily in LE/SLE or CLOVER kext folder.
 For faster boot times, I have my kexts in SLE.
 I do not provide the kext because it is different for each new revision of IONVMeFamily so you must perform the patches yourself with the correct OS X version.
+The patches are also provided with another tool called NVMeP which has updated patches for macOS Sierra, credits to Mickey1979 (https://github.com/Micky1979/NVMeP)

 # Credits
 EDK 2 https://github.com/tianocore/edk2 <br />